Domestic violence bill passed into law

 17 Luglio 2019

 Rome, July 17 - The Senate on Wednesday passed into law a bill upping protection for victims of domestic and gender violence.
-The Cod Red law, which also ups penalties for acid attacks, stalking and revenge porn, comes after an upsurge in deadly violence against women called 'femicide'.
+The Cod Red law comes after an upsurge in deadly violence against women called 'femicide'.
 The bill garnered 197 ayes and 47 abstentions, with the centre-left Democratic Party and the leftwing LeU parties abstaining.
 It will become law when it is published in the Official Gazette.

 LE RUBRICHE